 Established business requisite.

 Any person who has not been the owner of a business advertised or described in the application for a license hereunder for a period of at least six months prior to the date of the proposed sale shall not be granted a license.

-Upon the death of a person doing business in the borough, his or her heirs, devisees or legatees shall have the right to apply at any time for a license hereunder.
+Upon the death of a person doing business in the Borough, his or her heirs, devisees or legatees shall have the right to apply at any time for a license hereunder.

 Interval between sales.
-Any person who has held a sale, as regulated hereunder, at the location stated in the application within one-year last past from the date of such application shall not be granted a license.
+Any person who has held a sale, as regulated hereunder, at the location stated in the application within one year last past from the date of such application shall not be granted a license.

 Restricted location.
-Where a person applying for a license hereunder operates more than one place of business, the license issued shall apply only to the one store or branch specified in the application, and no other store or branch shall advertise or represent that it is cooperating with it or in any way participating in the license sale, nor shall the store or branch conducting the licensed sale advertise or represent that any other store or branch is cooperating with it or participating in any way in the licensed sale.
+Where a person applying for a license hereunder operates more than one place of business, the license issued shall apply only to the one store or branch specified in the application, and no other store or branch shall advertise or represent that it is cooperating with it or in any way participating in the licensed sale, nor shall the store or branch conducting the licensed sale advertise or represent that any other store or branch is cooperating with it or participating in any way in the licensed sale.

 Persons exempted.
 The provisions of this article shall not apply to or affect the following persons:

 Persons acting pursuant to an order or process of a court of competent jurisdiction.

 Persons acting in accordance with their powers and duties as public officials.